Free-by-cyclic groups are equationally Noetherian: Linear growth

-\begin{remark} The tree in Lemma~\ref{lem:linear-growth-splitting} arises from a $\Phi$-invariant splitting of the fiber $F$.
-In particular, there is a graph isomorphism of the quotient graphs $F \backslash \mathcal{T} \simeq G \backslash \mathcal{T}$ for the action of $F$ on $\mathcal{T}$ obtained by restricting the $G$-action.
-Hence, in the induced graph of groups splitting of the mapping torus $G$ we may always take the edge elements to be contained in the subgroup $F$. \end{remark}
+\begin{remark} By Lemma~\ref{lem:linear-growth-splitting}, every edge of the tree $\mathcal{T}$ is stabilised by an element of the coset $Ft$, and therefore by an element of every coset of $F$ in $G$.
+Hence, the quotient graph $G \backslash \mathcal{T}$ is isomorphic to the quotient $F \backslash \mathcal{T}$ where the action of $F$ on $\mathcal{T}$ is obtained by restricting the $G$-action.
+It follows that in the induced graph-of-groups splitting of the mapping torus $G$ we may always take the edge elements to be contained in the subgroup $F$. \end{remark}

 Finally, in order to show that the splitting described above satisfies assumption~\ref{it:cyclic-qalg} of Proposition~\ref{prop:cyclic-ext}, we will use the following result, stating that quasi-algebraicity of subgroups passes to finite extensions of groups.
 Our proof closely follows the proof of its special case when $K = \{1\}$ \cite[Theorem~1]{BaumslagMyasnikovRomankov1997}.